-This 1%, or one-cent sales tax, only applies to the first $5,000* of any purchase that is subject to the state sales tax (maximum of $50).
+This 1%, or penny sales tax, only applies to the first $5,000* of any purchase that is subject to the state sales tax (maximum of $50).

-One-quarter of the revenue is allocated to the School District.
+One-quarter of the revenue is allocated to the School Board.
 The remaining 75% is distributed among the county and the municipalities based on population.

-Proceeds may only be used to invest in public projects such as parks, roads, sidewalks, libraries and schools; they may not be used to pay for general operating expenses.
+Proceeds may only be used to invest in public projects such as public safety, the environment, water quality, libraries, parks, schools and roads; they may not be used to pay for general operating expenses.

 Click the image to enlarge/view a plain text version.